loosechainsaw/Mesmer/README.md

 Mesmer
 ======

-A simple memoization library for Func<T,R>...'s in .NET
+A simple memoization library for functions's in .NET

 Enjoy do with it as you please.